 Should parents be encouraged to sign with their babies?
 This is a question that I’m often asked and it’s one I’ve tackled in my own research.
 Baby signing burst onto the booming baby market back in the 1990s and has since gone global, attracting parents to spend money on classes, books and DVDs with claims that Baby Sign can help “improve” their baby in some way.
 Accelerated speech development, reduced frustration and increased IQ are just some of the claims that have been made.
 But there is little evidence to support these claims.

-In a world that is increasingly getting competitive, most parents are looking for to give their kids an edge.
+In a world that is increasingly competitive, most parents are looking for ways to give their kids an edge.
 Such a claim therefore had a big effect on sales of such training materials.
 This lead to even more questions from those who were not as easily convinced.

 In 2012, American researcher Lauri Nelson and colleagues published an analysis of the credibility of the claims made on baby sign websites.